 Cover Form URL - This URL can be used to add a form on the very first surf page of your content.
 Readers will not be able to read or navigate past the first page without entering their details.

 Back cover form URL - This can be used to set a different form for the back cover.
-If this is left blank, the form set as Form URL will be used on the back cover.
+If this is left blank, the form set as Default Form URL will be used on the back cover.

 5. Styling and Testing

 Note: If this is the first time adding a form to a Turtl Doc it will need to be styled by our team to match the rest of your Turtl Doc.
-Once you've added contact your Customer Success Manager or email@example.com and we'll get it styled for you.
+Once you've added it, contact your Customer Success Manager or firstname.lastname@example.org and we'll get it styled for you.